 After subjecting them to third-degree torture, the police allegedly obtained an extrajudicial confession from them.
 On the 24th July, they were taken to the Giraipalli forest and subjected to further torture, which is detailed in the Tarkunde Committee report.

-They were then forced to lie on the ground, and logs of wood placed between their knee joints.
-While their knees were dislocated when the legs were folded around the logs, policemen also sitting on top of their knees to aggravate the pain and suffering.
+They were then forced to lie on the ground, and logs of wood were placed between their knee joints.
+While their knees were dislocated when the legs were folded around the logs, policemen also sat on top of their knees to aggravate the pain and suffering.

 In the intervening night of 24-25 July 1975, all four of them were allegedly shot dead in the Giraipalli forest.